 01. Target Launch

-The Solar-C_EUVST team is working for a target launch of mid-2025 (at the earliest).
+The Solar-C_EUVST team is working for a target launch of mid-2020s.
 This period coincides with the maximum phase of Solar Cycle 25, which enhances the opportunities to observe the solar active regions and the solar flares.

 02. Status in Japan